 Authorized participants (APs) are the capital market’s facilitators of the ETF creation and redemption process.
 This process is a key feature that distinguishes ETFs from their mutual fund counterparts.
-Understanding the role APs play in the world of ETFs is critical for anyone who wants to launch any type of ETF.
+Understanding the role APs play is critical for anyone who wants to launch any type of ETF.

 An AP’s function in the ETF space is similar to that of a broker-dealer or other financial intermediary in the open-end space.
 In essence, the ETF distributor and the AP work together to facilitate the creation and redemption of ETF shares.
 The process works like this:

 An ETF distributor and an AP will sign an agreement “authorizing” the AP to create and redeem shares with a specific ETF.
-ETF shares are available for creation and redemption in specific amounts that comprise what is called a creation unit.
-A typical creation unit is 50,000 ETF shares; at a $25 share price, this would equal $1.25 million worth of ETF shares.
+Shares are available for creation and redemption in specific amounts that comprise what is called a creation unit.
+A typical creation unit is 25,000 ETF shares; at a $25 share price, this would equal $625,000 worth of ETF shares.

-To create shares of an ETF “in-kind,” an AP will bring $1.25 million worth of securities the ETF holds to the distributor.
-They’ll exchange those securities for $1.25 million worth of ETF shares.
+To create shares of an ETF “in-kind,” an AP will bring $625,000 worth of securities the ETF holds to the distributor.
+They’ll exchange those securities for $625,000 worth of shares.
 This is an example of creating ETF shares in its most simplistic form.
 When an AP needs to redeem shares, the process works in reverse.
 The AP will bring shares of the ETF and exchange those “in-kind” for shares of the securities the ETF holds.